daniel13520cs/ResourceLearningWeb/README.md

 ### Opt-In for Public Learning Resources Events

 - **Opt-In to Public Learning Resources Event**: Users can opt-in to public events that other users have published.
 Look for the public events section and click "Opt In" to participate.
+- **Recommendations for Opt-In Events**: Top recommendation learning resources are shown to users based on their opt-in events.
   ![Opt In Public Events](documentation/opt-in-public-events-image.png)